MarvNC/yomitan-dictionaries/readme.md

 **[Download](https://cdn.discordapp.com/attachments/778430038159655012/1025059429206466580/gogen.zip)**

 語源由来辞典 parsed from https://gogen-yurai.jp/ by Seikou.
-Contains a information about the origins of words.
+Contains information about the origins of words.

 ### Term Frequency